“You need more industry experience” – How to secure a life sciences job with an academic background

 Remember, everyone has to start somewhere in their industry career.
 There will be an opportunity when the time is right, for yourself and for your future employer.
 I have helped numerous candidates with this move, and it is worth the wait!

-If you have any other questions or would like to discuss this further (and the opportunities that I have on at the moment) then please contact me on Rachel.email@example.com.
+If you have any other questions or would like to discuss career opportunities further then please contact the team here.